apache/nuttx/configs/sama5d3x-ek/README.txt

        Application Configuration -> NSH Library
          CONFIG_NSH_ARCHINIT=y                 : NSH board-initialization

+       NOTE:  When OHCI is selected, the SAMA5 will operate at 384MHz instead of 396MHz.
+This is so that the PLL generates a frequency which is a multiple of the 48MHz needed for OHCI.
+The delay loop calibration values that are used will be off slightly because of this.

     STATUS:
       2013-7-19:  This configuration (as do the others) run at 396MHz.
         The SAMA5D3 can run at 536MHz.
 I still need to figure out the